freebsd/freebsd-quarterly/2018q4/graphics.md

 This is currently in an alpha state.

-Wayland has been enabled by default in the ports tree, meaning that all packages are build with wayland support enabled.
+Wayland has been enabled by default in the ports tree, meaning that all packages are build with Wayland support enabled.
-This makes it much easier to use and test wayland.
+This makes it much easier to use and test Wayland.

 Support for VMware graphics pass through has been added to the kernel driver.
 Support for this is still missing in `graphcs/mesa-dri` though, so it currently